 - Tomatoes.
 Cherry tomatoes yield the most juice and flavors, but any tomatoes are great.

 - Green beans.
-Traditionally, long green beans or snake beans are used, but you can use any beans available.
+Long green or snake beans are traditionally used, but you can use any available beans.

 - Shredded Carrots.
 Use store-bought shredded carrots or peel your own with a vegetable peeler into thin shreds.